Nyaaw/ProjectBDR/README.md

 - TOADD (MAYBE)

-For the VM you can either do it localy or online.

-- online vm
-- server
-- local machine
-- local vm
-- using docker (recomended)
+> [!NOTE]
+> You can also use a server instead of a Cloud Based VM if you have one available, the application set up should be pretty similar but as we won't explain this scenario you might need to do some research to succed.

-If you don't know how to setup a VM you can read [this](docs/VM_Help.md) quick help.
+If you don't know how to set up a VM you can read [this document](docs/VM_Help.md) to get the basics.

-If you don't have a domain name and don't know how to get one you can read [this](docs/Domain_Name_Help.md) quick help.
+If you don't have a domain name and don't know how to get one you can read [this document](docs/Domain_Name_Help.md) to get the basics.